xardas110/Engine3D/README.md

 1. Download and install QT 6.x+ with MSVC
 2. Install QT VS Tools extension.
 (Open visual studio->Extensions->Manage Extensions->Install QT VS Tools)
+3. QT VS Tools will ask you to selct a qt version.
+The version is located in C:/qt/qt6.x/msvc2016_64/bin/qcmake
+4. Try to build the project in visual studio, if it asks you to select a qt version then go to project properties->QT project settings->QT installation->Select qt version 6.x
-3. Build in Release 64 bit (Associated dll files are inside 3dprog22/Libs if needed)
+5. Build in Release 64 bit (Associated dll files are inside 3dprog22/Libs if needed)